Finture/Flowee-BPMS-Docs/content/update/minor/721-to-722/_index.md

 1. For developers: [Quarkus 3.15 Extension Update](#quarkus-3-15-extension-update)
 1. For administrators and developers: [Cockpit: Process Instance Batch Modification](#cockpit-process-instance-batch-modification)

-This guide covers mandatory migration steps and optional considerations for the initial configuration of new functionality included in Camunda 7.22.
+This guide covers mandatory migration steps and optional considerations for the initial configuration of new functionality included in Flowee BPMS.22.

 # Database updates